gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

 - Needs to be easy to construct a task graph.
 The binary is 'builtBy' some assembling task, which then depend on a bunch of compile tasks.

+### Story: Plugin declares roles for the binaries of a component

+    interface JarBinarySpec extends BinarySpec { }

+    interface SampleLibrary extends LibrarySpec {
+        @Binaries
+        DomainObjectSet<? extends JarBinarySpec> getJars();

+        @Binary
+        JarBinarySpec getApiJar();

+        @Binary
+        JarBinarySpec getImplJar();
+    }

+Given this, Gradle ensures that the values from each of these properties are visible as the outputs of the component, and in the binaries container:

+    def lib = components.sampleLib
+    assert lib.binaries == lib.jars + [lib.apiJar, lib.implJar] as Set
+    assert binaries.containsAll(lib.binaries)

+Running `gradle assemble` should build all of these binaries.

+#### Open issues

+- Rename 'binaries' to more general 'outputs'?
+This allows binaries to be used as inputs.
+- Need to provide implementations of these values.
+- Change JvmLibrarySpec to have `classes` and `jar` properties of the appropriate types, and push classes dir and resource dir down from JvmBinarySpec to
+  ClassDirectoryBinarySpec.
+- Change NativeLibrarySpec to have `sharedLibs` and `staticLibs` properties of the appropriate types.
+- Change NativeExecutableSpec to have `executables` property of the appropriate type.
+- Change component report to present this meta-data.

+### Story: Plugin declares roles for the source sets of a component

+    interface HeaderLanguageSourceSet extends LanguageSourceSet { }

+    interface SampleLibrary extends LibrarySpec {
+        @Source
+        HeaderLanguageSourceSet getHeaders();

+        @Sources
+        DomainObjectSet<CLanguageSet> getCSources();
+    }

+    def lib = components.sampleLib
+    assert lib.sources == lib.cSources + [lib.headers] as Set

+#### Open issues

+- Rename 'sources' to more general 'inputs'?
+This allows source sets to be produced as outputs.
+- Change NativeComponentSpec to have `api` property and remove HeaderExportingSourceSet.
+- Change component report to present this meta-data.

 ### Story: Build author uses `libraries { }` DSL to configure binaries for a custom component